 THE GRIPPING HAND.

-Note that the stories “The Field of Double Sowing”, “Far Above Rubies”, “Juchi the Accursed”, and “Seven Against Nûrnen” are not listed in this reading order, because these stories were incorporated (in an expanded form) in the novel Blood Feuds.
+Note that the stories “The Field of Double Sowing”, “Far Above Rubies”, “Juchi the Accursed”, and “Seven Against Nûrnen” are not listed in this reading order, because these stories were incorporated (in an expanded form) into the novel Blood Feuds.
 The story “Sons of Hawaii” is not listed, because it was revised and expanded as “Sons of the Northern Plains”.
-Similarly, the stories “Rate of Exchange”, “The Face of the Enemy”, “The Coming of the Eye”, “A Better Kind of War”, and “Death’s Head Patrol” are not listed, because they were incorporated (and expanded) in the novels The Battle of Sauron, The Lidless Eye, and Cyborg Revolt.
+The stories “Rate of Exchange”, “The Face of the Enemy”, “The Coming of the Eye”, “A Better Kind of War”, and “Death’s Head Patrol” are not listed, because they were incorporated (and expanded) into the novels The Battle of Sauron, The Lidless Eye, and Cyborg Revolt.
+The stories “High Jingo” and “Peace At Any Price” are not listed, because they were incorporated into the novel Falkenberg’s Regiment.
 Finally, the first edition of The Battle of Sauron is not listed here, because part of its text were reprinted in the second edition (chapters 1 to 31 are identical in both editions), and the remaining portions were reprinted in The Lidless Eye and Cyborg Revolt.
 So even though these items are not included explicitly in the reading order above, they appear under alternate names.

 Jerry Pournelle's Future History . . . . .
 Reading Order